 - Sports-related injury

 If you think you might be having a dental emergency, it’s important to contact our office as soon as possible.
 Dental emergencies can be scary, but our qualified Holland dentists can help you handle them whenever they come up.
+To learn more, check out our blog post on the 10 activities prone to dental accidents.

 What to Do in a Dental Emergency